-One way we try to achieve this is by putting personal Recovery at the heart of all we do – and by sharing this philosophy with our partner organisations.
+One way we try to achieve this is by putting personal recovery at the heart of everything we do – and by sharing this philosophy with our partner organisations.

 Recovery has been defined as: